nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

 ## **Working with "larger" Backup Files**

 In s3 object storage, a file is broken up into as many as 10,000 parts.
-In SQL Server, the each part's size is based on the parameter `MAXTRANSFERSIZE` since this is the size of the write operation performed into the backup file.
-The default used for backups to s3 compatible storage is 10MB.
+In SQL Server, each part's size is based on the parameter `MAXTRANSFERSIZE` since this is the size of the write operation performed into the backup file.
+The default value used for backups to s3 compatible storage is 10MB.
 So 10,000 * 10MB means the largest file size for a single file is about 100GB.
 And for many databases, that's just not big enough.
-So what can you do...first you can use compression.
-That will get more of your data into a single file.
+So what can you do?
+First you can use compression, which will get more of your data into a single file.

 If you exceed the maximum file size, here's the error that you'll get: